-Again, this is not to say the offender has gotten off scot-free — you’ve respectfully pointed it out and conveyed what was wrong about the action.
+Again, this is not to say the offender has gotten off scot-free.
+You’ve respectfully pointed out the “infraction” and conveyed what was wrong with it.

 The end goal here is to make sure it is noted — again, respectfully and in a civil manner — but to make sure that one stays the course.